ietf-wg-scitt/draft-ietf-scitt-architecture/draft-ietf-scitt-architecture.md

 The SCITT tag `COSE_Sign1_Tagged` is outside the scope of COSE, and used to indicate that a signed object is a Signed Statement.

 Issuers can produce Signed Statements about different Artifacts under the same Identity.
-Issuers and Relying Parties must be able to recognize the Artifact to which the statements pertain by looking at the Signed Statement.
+Issuers and Relying Parties must be able to recognize the Artifact to which the Statements pertain by looking at the Signed Statement.
-The `iss` and `sub` Claims, within the CWT_Claims protected header, are used to identify the Artifact the statement pertains to.
+The `iss` and `sub` Claims, within the CWT_Claims protected header, are used to identify the Artifact the Statement pertains to.
 (See Subject under {{terminology}} Terminology.)

 Issuers MAY use different signing keys (identified by `kid` in the resolved key manifest) for different Artifacts, or sign all Signed Statements under the same key.